Need help with booking? Send us a message.

 Airport pickup service provided by Asiana Treks and Tours

 The Helambu Ama Yangri Trek with Asiana Treks and Tours offers an enchanting journey through the serene landscapes and rich cultural heritage of the Helambu region.
 Starting in Kathmandu, you will explore the city’s vibrant temples and historic sites before driving to Sundarijal to begin your trek.
-Over the next several days, the trail takes you through lush forests, traditional Tamang and Sherpa villages, and panoramic viewpoints at Chisapani, Golbhanjyang, Kutumsang, Tharepati, and Tarkeghang, culminating at the stunning Ama Yangri and Sermathan peaks.
+Over the next several days, the trail takes you through lush forests, traditional Tamang and Sherpa villages, and panoramic viewpoints at Chisapani, Golbhanjyang, Kutumsang, Tharepati, and Tarkeghang, culminating at the stunning Ama Yangri peaks.

 This trek combines moderate trekking with immersive cultural experiences, offering close encounters with local communities and their unique lifestyles.
 The journey back to Kathmandu via the scenic Friendship Highway provides a relaxing conclusion, with a free day to explore the capital at leisure.
 With comfortable accommodations, knowledgeable guides, and well-planned itineraries, Asiana Treks and Tours ensures a memorable and enriching adventure in the heart of Nepal’s Himalayas.